ErasmusMC-Bioinformatics/galaxy-courses/Cancer_Analysis/Cancer_Analysis_manual.md

 Many of the workflows we build result in an iReport to present the results to the user.
 An example of such a workflow was the one you started at the beginning of this session.
 Let's return to this now (switch histories)

-It is possible that your workflow will not have completed yet, if that is the case, import the example history belonging to this part of the practical and view that. `EMC Galaxy Training - 4: Integrative Workflow with iReport`
+It is possible that your workflow will not have completed yet, if that is the case, import the published history belonging to this part of the practical and view that. `EMC Training - Cancer Analysis Example Workflow result`

 Note that we added a few steps to filter some input files, to speed up the workflow enough to fit within this practical